tt-rss/tt-rss.github.io/docs/Search.md

 {: .note }
 > When a search query contains [Field keywords](#keyword-field) or [Date keywords](#keyword-date) _and_ [Text keywords](#keyword-text) using logical operators,
 > it's recommended to write the [Text keywords](#keyword-text) at the end (or the beginning) and to surround them with parentheses.
-> For example: when reading `-title:submarine @yesterday ( pacific | atlantic )` one can easily understand that the parentheses contains a complex fragment
+> For example: when reading `-title:submarine @yesterday ( pacific | atlantic )` one can easily understand that the parentheses contain a complex fragment
-> that has to be well formatted with no missing operator.
+> that has to be well formatted (with no missing operators).

 {: .note }
 > Due to current parser limitations, the `-` negation does not work before a parenthesis (only before a [Text keyword](#keyword-text)).